A timeline of Trump’s marriages and sexual assault allegations

 Although it is not clear whether Melania remained in Mar-a-Lago during her husband’s arrest, a source told People that she “still feels happy” at the Florida resort, where she is “leading her own life,” but that she “remains angry and doesn’t want to hear” about the alleged hush money.

-Ahead of a trial involving E Jean Carroll, who accused the former president of sexual assault, this is a timeline of his marriages and the sexual misconduct allegations he’s faced.
+This is a timeline of Donald’s marriages and the sexual misconduct allegations he’s faced.

 Donald and Ivana’s relationship

-Donald and his first wife married in 1977, with the pair going on to become parents to three children, sons Donald Jr and Eric, and daughter Ivanka.
+Donald and his first wife married in 1977.
+They share three children, sons Donald Jr and Eric, and daughter Ivanka.

-However, the entrepreneuer was said to be unfaithful during the marriage, while multiple women accused Donald of sexual assault in the years during his relationship with Ivana.
+The entrepreneur was said to be unfaithful during the marriage, while multiple women accused Donald of sexual assault during his relationship with Ivana.

 In 2016, Jessica Leeds told The New York Times that Donald “grabbed her breasts and tried to put his hand up her skirt” during a flight in the early 1980s.

-Donald is also said to have begun his relationship with Marla Maples in 1990, during his first marriage, which ultimately culminated in his first divorce, which was finalised in 1992.
+Donald is also said to have begun his relationship with Marla Maples in 1990, during his first marriage, which ultimately culminated in his first divorce.
+The divorce was finalised in 1992.

-The businessman married his second wife shortly after the divorce from Ivana was finalised, and shortly after the birth of his and Maples’ daughter Tiffany.
+The businessman married his second wife shortly after the divorce from Ivana was finalised, and not long after the birth of his and Maples’ daughter Tiffany.

+Donald’s second marriage lasted just a few years, with the pair divorcing in 1997.
+During their brief marriage, Donald was also reported to engage in infidelity.

 Melania Knauss, who was born in Slovenia, moved to New York City to pursue a modelling career.
 There, she was introduced to her future husband during a Fashion Week party at the Kit Kat Club.

-Melania, who was 28 at the time, says Donald, who was 52 at the time and recently separated from his second wife Marla Maples, whom he shares daughter Tiffany with, asked for her number.
+Melania, who was 28 at the time, says Donald, who was 52 at the time and recently separated from Marla, asked for her number.

 “I said: ‘I am not giving you my number; you give me yours, and I will call you.’
 I wanted to see what kind of number he would give me - if it was a business number, what is this?
 I’m not doing business with you,” she recalled.